 Lightning protection systems do not prevent lightning from striking the structure, but rather intercept the lightning strike and provide a conductive path for the harmful electrical discharge to disperse safely into the ground.

-The installation of a complete lightning protection system (see components below) includes several components.
-These components must be properly connected to each other in order to minimize the chances for any sparks or side flashes.
-In addition to the conductive and grounding elements, you need to further protect the house from electrical surge which might flow through the house piping and wiring networks putting these elements at risk as well as the appliances connected to them.
+The installation of a complete lightning protection system includes several components.
+These components must be properly connected to each other in order to minimize the chances of any sparks or side flashes.
+In addition to the conductive and grounding elements, you need to further protect the house from electrical surges which might flow through the house piping and wiring networks putting these elements at risk as well as the appliances connected to them.

-Pests do not only risk your property, they are also a threat to your family’s health.
-As with other hazards, prevention and being on the offense is a better strategy than being on the defence after pests have gained access or control over parts of your property.
+Pests do not only pose a risk to your property but are also a threat to your family’s health.
+As with other hazards, prevention and being on the offense is a better strategy than being on the defense after pests have gained access or control over parts of your property.